Aromatic Isolates & Precious Oil Glossary

 Petitgrain (Organic Citrus aurantium var. amara) (Origin: Egypt)

+Rose Just about every human on the planet has smelled a beautiful flower, but the aroma of a rose is known the world over.
 There are distinctive aromatic variations between different species of roses.
-Some persons are capable of differentiating between a natural rose essence and one that is a synthetically contrived.
-A natural rose that is still intact (growing on the bush) possesses natural aromatics notes that are earthy, muddy, mossy, and faint of spiced tea - many of these aromatic nuances are lost in a synthetic rose scent.
+Some persons are capable of differentiating between a natural rose essence and one that is a synthetically contrived, and then there are those noses who are capable of distinguishing between a rose absolute and a rose otto.
+And to further complicate the novice nose regardless of whether the rose fragrance is a synthetic, or a natural – a rose that is still intact (growing on the bush) possesses natural aromatics notes that are earthy, muddy, mossy, and faint of spiced tea.

-Rose Otto (Rosa x damascene Mill.) petal oil obtained via Hydrodistillation is more suited to skin care products, as it is not processed with solvents.
-Beauty care chemists indicate that the unique antioxidants of citronellol and geraniol which occur naturally in rose oil help to diminish the signs of aging and slows down free radical damage and may be beneficial in supporting broken capillaries, healing scars and soothing skin that is inflamed and dry.
+Rose otto is much more suited to skin care products, as it is not processed with solvents.
+Beauty care chemists and indicate that the unique antioxidants of citronellol and geraniol which occur naturally in rose oil help to diminish the signs of aging and slows down free radical damage and may be beneficial in supporting broken capillaries, healing scars and soothing skin that is inflamed and dry.

 The fresh juice and zest from the fruit are used extensively in Japanese and Korean cuisine.